icio/actiongraph/README.md

     mkdir demo
     cd demo

-We want to investigate a fresh build:
+We want to investigate a fresh build, so let's clear the build cache:

     go clean -cache

-Compile and install to a temporary directory:
+Now we compile.
+We're going to specify body `-debug-actiongraph` and `-debug-trace` here so we can compare the results.
+(And we're going to send the compiled binary into a temporary directory.)

-    GOBIN=$(mktemp -d) go install -debug-actiongraph=k9s.json github.com/derailed/k9s@v0.27.4
+    GOBIN=$(mktemp -d) go install -debug-actiongraph=k9s.json -debug-trace=k9s-trace.json github.com/derailed/k9s@v0.27.4

 We should have a new file called `k9s.json` describing the actiongraph.
 Let's take a look at the first few entries `jq '.[:5] | .[]' -c < k9s.json`: